Airdate: 01/14/1987

 He encourages a sick child named Stevie who undergoes difficult treatments.

-And even gives away the little money he earns to fellow homeless people.
+And he even gives away the little money he earns to fellow homeless people.

 In fact, Wally is not struggling in the conventional sense, and Jonathan and Mark mostly follow him around, witnessing his quiet generosity.